Dir cannot be called with an array argument

 I'm unsure if this is supposed to work as described or if it is a documentation bug, but it is reproducible on 2.0, 2.1, and trunk.

-Updated by jacknagel (Jack Nagel) over 5 years ago
+Updated by jacknagel (Jack Nagel) almost 7 years ago

 I'm aware of what actually works in practice, but the documentation claims both forms are acceptable: